AttackOnJasper/University-notes/notes/aws/aws.md

 		    			- Slices are portion of mem and disk
 		    			- data would be loaded to slices in parallel
 		    			- processes a portion of the query
-		    			- # of slices depend on the table design & nodes
+		    			- Number of slices depend on the table design & nodes
 		- Node types
 			1. Dense Compute
 			1. Dense Storage